A step-by-step practical guide for the California Consumer Protection Act (CCPA)

 Most commonly, the Privacy Policy is placed in the following locations:

-CCPA mandates that the Privacy Policy be updated at least once every 12 months.
-This must include an easy to read summary of what has changed.
-Most companies email all the users that they have stored, and include a section on the top of their privacy policy that details any recent changes.
+Most companies email all the users they have stored and include a section on the top of their privacy policy that details any recent changes.

-Moreover, your Privacy Policy must also be updated upon any significant changes to the way that you process personal data.
-For example, if your company decides to start selling personal information in a way it has not before, you must update your Privacy Policy and inform your users and customers about the new processing activity via email or some other method.
+For example, suppose your company decides to start selling personal information in a way it has not before.
+In that case, you must update your Privacy Policy and inform your users and customers about the new processing activity via email or another method.

-This CCPA requirement most specifically governs how companies can use cookies on their site.
-Cookie consent for the CCPA is based on an opt-out mechanism, instead of the GDPR opt-in mechanism.
-This means that websites can load cookies, but must notify the customer and provide them with an easy way of opting out at any time.
+This means that websites can load cookies but must notify the customer and provide them with an easy way of opting out.

 Depending on the size of your company and how many teams have access to your site code, this task could vary in complexity.
 Below is a step-by-step process of how you can gather all the necessary information regarding your company’s use of cookies.

-Hopefully there is a defined list of users/teams that have access to your site code, like your security team or marketing team.
-Contact these teams to see if they have placed any cookies on your site and for what purpose, or if they allowed a third party to place cookies (common examples include Snapchat, Facebook, Pinterest, etc).
+Contact these teams to see if they have placed any cookies on your site and for what purpose or allowed a third party to place cookies (common examples include Snapchat, Facebook, Pinterest, etc.).

 Either way, you must ensure that the cookie or privacy policy provides accurate and clear information about each cookie.
-You may already have a cookie policy, but for CCPA compliance your company’s Cookies Policy must:
+You may already have a cookie policy, but for CCPA compliance, your company’s Cookies Policy must:

-The above privacy policy generator sites also provide Cookie Policy Generator options, and be sure to search the web for “Cookie Policy Generator”.
+The above privacy policy generator sites also provide Cookie Policy Generator options, and be sure to search the web for “Cookie Policy Generator.”
 Below are our favorites:

 When a user lands on your site, you must notify them of the collection of cookies immediately.
 Common practice is to include a cookie banner — the pop-up that appears on most websites informing you of their collection of cookies.